 sunglasses hide under eye sweat

-and beads run down her back.
+and beads of water run down her back.

 Shade by lava rock, by shoreline flora